mdeguzis/documents/tips-and-tricks/string-manipulation.md

 # Tips and Tricks

 ## Pass results of find to command
+Note: It is probably better to use `find PATH -name STRING -exec COMMAND \;` here, but the following should work fine.

 ```
 find . -name "SEARCHSTRING" -print0 | xargs -0 COMMAND